Nova636/hungary/school-material/proverb.md

 037 ★

 ***HU:*** Nem játszunk "add vissza a babaruhát."

+***EN:***
-We do not play 'Return the dolls clothes'.
+- We do not play 'Return the dolls clothes.
-'I do not agree to cancel a promise/agreement or to return a present given by him.'
+- I do not agree to cancel a promise/agreement or to return a present given by him.

 ***CN:***